 If you lost your home in the Thomas fire or mud flows, please come in for your free diamond necklace.
 Select from the Ventura Wave, the Ojai Mountains, the Montecito Islands, or the Thrive 805.
 To receive your free necklace, just stop in with your ID.

 If you are a friend or family member of someone who has been flooded or burned, you may order a necklace on their behalf.
 Orders may be placed in person or by phone, but the necklaces must be picked up in store.
 You must have their name, address and either their phone or email.
 We are sorry, but free necklaces are not available online.

 Necklaces are available for purchase.
 50% of the proceeds will be donated to the United Way's Thomas Fire and Flood Fund.
 For each $300 diamond necklace, $150 will be donated; for each $100 necklace, $50 will be donated.
-To date, almost $60,000 has been raised from necklace sales!
+To date, over$60,000 has been raised from necklace sales!

 Thank you for your support and blessings to those who have lost so much.